chaunceygardiner/weewx-loopdata/docs/field-reference.md

 ### `unit.label.<obs>`

-The target report's unit label for an observation, e.g. `unit.label.outTemp` might yield `°F`.
+The report's unit label for an observation, e.g. `unit.label.outTemp` might yield `°F`.
 Useful for drawing dial scales and legends that follow the report's units automatically.  (`unit.label.windrose` yields the distance unit label used by `windrose.sum` — see